MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

 that takes in the array of such supported DOM objects or you can also use (ExecuteScript)[https://learn.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.winforms.webview2.executescriptasync] with same API.
-If an invalid or unsupported object is passed via this API, an exception will be thrown to content and the message will fail to post.
+If an invalid or unsupported object is passed via this API, an exception will be thrown to the caller and the message will fail to post.

 On the WebMessageReceived event handler, the app will retrieve the native representation of objects via `AdditionalObjects` property and cast the passed objects to their native types.
 For example, the